bennycheung/bennycheung.github.io/_posts/2024-08-17-creating-a-love-song-with-ai.md

 {% include youtubePlayer.html id="vrKwaheRz2k" %}

 If you’re interested in how this was accomplished, let’s explore each component of the workflow.
-You might even be able to replicate the process to create a song for your loved one.
+You might even be able to replicate the process to create a song for your love one.

 - [Stable Diffusion - AI Generated Avatar](#stable-diffusion---ai-generated-avatar)
 - [Suno - AI Music Generation](#suno---ai-music-generation)